 - Reliability.
 The Sig MPX PCC is very reliable.
 After shooting 250 rounds of Magtech 115 grain 9mm FMJ, I experienced no failures whatsoever.

 - Trigger.
-The Timney, flat faced, single-stage trigger is crisp, lighter than that of the MPX Carbine and breaks cleanly with an audible and tactile reset.
-Pull weight is approximately 4.5 lbs.
+The Timney, flat faced, single-stage trigger is crisp, light (about 4.5 lbs.) with no pre-travel or over-travel and breaks cleanly with an audible and very tactile reset.
+This trigger really is quite amazing.

 - Handling.
 The MPX PCC is about a pound lighter in overall weight than the MPX Carbine with very little recoil and low muzzle rise, making it easy and fun to shoot.
 I also find the new, slimmer M-LOK handguard to be quite comfortable.